sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 JS_FreeValue(ctx, val)
 ```

-You may notice two things:
+Notes:

 * We call `setGlobal` with an instance of Earth.
-This is needed to
+This is needed to register
-  register some object as the backing Nim object; this same instance of
+  some object as the backing Nim object; this same instance of Earth will be
-  Earth will be passed to bound functions.
+  passed to bound functions.
 * This time, we do not call jsDestructor, because the global object is
   special-cased; its reference is kept until the JS context gets freed.
   Therefore it does not need a `=destroy` hook.